-Every year, over a million college students drop out.
-Students frequently find themselves in confusion when deciding if they want to continue their education due to financial constraints, family responsibilities, or dissatisfaction with their degree course.
+Moreover, Students frequently find themselves confused when deciding whether to continue their education due to financial constraints, family responsibilities, or dissatisfaction with their degree course.

-The College Dropout Rate in The US in 2023: Top Picks
+The College Dropout Rate in the US: Top Picks for 2025

-- 39 million Americans (or 17% of all adults) had attended college, but they had no degree as of July 2020.
+- 39 million Americans (or 17% of all adults) had attended college but had no degree as of July 2020.

 - 31.6% of the students who enrolled in 2015 were no longer enrolled in 2021 and had not yet earned a degree.